 Niall holds Degrees in Electrical Engineering, Information Technology and an MSc in Information Systems.
 He leads the Design & Engineering Division of the Group and is instrumental in the ongoing modernisation of information and communication systems.
 Niall champions a collaborative approach to Building Information Modelling (BIM) Technologies throughout the Group.

-Perry Haughton – Director
+Anthony Carter – Director

 Anthony Carter is Project Director (Capital Governance & Controls) with Bristol-Myers Squibb and a member of their Global Engineering & Facilities team based in Dublin, Ireland.
 Anthony has over 29 years’ experience providing professional services to a wide range of industries including Pharmaceuticals, Transportation, Food and Beverage and Micro-Electronics in Europe, Asia and the United States of America.

 Anthony is a Fellow of the Royal Institution of Chartered Surveyors